Brendan O’Shea, MPH

 Marisa Eastman, MPH

-Marisa completed her MPH in Global Health Epidemiology at the University of Michigan School of Public Health and joined the Kobayashi Research Group as a Research Associate in 2020.
+Marisa completed her MPH in Global Health Epidemiology at the University of Michigan School of Public Health and joined the SEGA Research Group as a Research Associate in 2020.
 Her research interests include emergency medical care in sub-Saharan Africa, traumatic brain injury in the Ashanti region of Ghana, and racial disparities among older US adults in the coordinated care experience.

 Marisa is now a Public Health Analyst working on Innovation Economics with RTI International, a contract research firm based in Durham, North Carolina.
 She leads evaluation of an NIH-funded biomedical translational science program, and assists in outreach, engagement, and coordination between stakeholders.
 Congratulations, Marisa!